 Based at Mississippi's land grant university, the Institute also focuses on students enrolled in the College of Arts and Sciences who seek careers in public service."

-The Congressional and Political Research Center of Mississippi State University was founded on November 12, 1999, and is anchored by the collections of University alumnus U. S. Senator John C. Stennis, who served from 1947-1989, and U. S. Congressman G. V. "Sonny" Montgomery, who served from 1967-1997.
-These premier collections are the largest of the Center's holdings.
+The Mississippi Political Collections (formerly the Congressional and Political Research Center) of Mississippi State University was founded on November 12, 1999, and is anchored by the collections of University alumnus U. S. Senator John C. Stennis, who served from 1947-1989, and U. S. Congressman G. V. "Sonny" Montgomery, who served from 1967-1997.
+These premier collections are the largest of the Collections' holdings.

-The purpose of the Center is to provide access to the Center's numerous holdings of U. S. Congressional collections, papers of Mississippi legislators and other state offices, and local materials of various kinds.
-These materials were donated to the Center by the individuals whose public service careers they reflect.
+The purpose of the Collections is to provide access to holdings of U. S. Congressional collections, papers of Mississippi legislators and other state offices, and local materials of various kinds.
+These materials were donated by the individuals whose public service careers they reflect.
 Oral histories, extensive photograph collections and memorabilia enhance the collections.
-Finding aids and digitized samples of the collections are available on the Center website.
+Finding aids and digitized samples of the collections are available on the website.
 The materials cannot be checked out, but qualified researchers may use them on site.

 The Morris W. H. (Bill) Collins Speaker Series brings leading figures of the day to the Mississippi State University campus to engage in close and personal discussions about their lives and careers.
 Each meeting takes place at the Mitchell Memorial Library in The Grisham Room between the hours of 2:00 PM to 3:30 PM on the dates indicated below.